January 18, 2020

 On the other hand, a creative translation without cultural sensitivity may also backfire: The German website of one leading global agency translates their slogan “Be everywhere” into “Erobern Sie die Welt” (Conquer the world).
-Trust me: those days are over.
-A running gag about the Bundeswehr goes that it wouldn’t withstand an invasion by Liechtenstein’s fire brigade.
+While it’s true that the Germans have tried to conquer the world once or twice, it doesn’t mean German customers like to be constantly reminded of this.

 If you only have one language combination, go for a single-language vendor (SLV).
 This could be an established freelance translator or a specialized agency.
 Check if they have an up-to-date website, recent testimonials, and meet the above criteria.